telerik/blazor-docs/knowledge-base/tabstrip-load-all-tabs-initially.md

 In scenarios where all TabStrip tabs must render initially and be in the DOM at all times, use the following approach:

 1. Move the tab content outside the TabStrip.
 Use one HTML `<div>` to hold the contents of each tab.
+The `<TabStripTab>` tags cannot remain completely empty, so add some dummy content such as `&nbsp;`.
 1. Hide the TabStrip tab container elements (`<div class="k-tabstrip-content">`) with a `display:none` CSS style.
 1. Toggle the `display` styles of the HTML `<div>`s in the [TabStrip `ActiveTabIndexChanged` event]({%slug tabstrip-events%}#activetabindexchanged).